 Letter 11030: It is fitting that the fruit of their labors should follow the desires of the faithful, and that a higher rank...

-It is fitting that the fruit of their labors should follow the desires of the faithful, and that a higher rank should receive those whom the integrity of their proven record commends.
-For this reason I decree that Ursus shall be primicerius of the deputati [chief of the assigned staff] and Beatus shall be primicerius of the Augustales [chief of the imperial household unit] — so that those who are seen to have advanced to greater responsibilities may follow the praiseworthy examples of their predecessors.
+[1] It is fitting that the fruit of their labors should attend upon the wishes of the faithful, and that a higher rank should receive those whom the proven integrity of their conduct of affairs commends.
+For this reason it is that we judge Ursus to be primicerius of the deputati and Beatus primicerius of the Augustales: so that those who are seen to be advanced to greater offices may follow the praiseworthy examples of their own good conscience.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.